canonical/microceph/docs/tutorial/get-started.rst

 This process takes 3 to 5 seconds.

-Check the status of the cluster:
+Check the cluster status:

 .. code-block:: none

     sudo microceph status

+The output should look somewhat as shown below:

 .. terminal::